 Where: 63, rue de Bouillon, 1248 Luxembourg (map)

 When: Thursdays 1:30 pm to 5:30 pm; Saturdays and Sundays 10 am to 6 pm.
-Closed 1st Nov and from the weekend before Christmas to 15th January.
+Check the website for holiday hours/closings.

 - Top tip: It’s all indoors, so perfect for wet afternoons.